lazydistribution/tree_structure_testing/README.md

 This is inspirated by Laravel MVC.
 This is strongly limitedt ..in progress.. project for usecases in my own projects when I need simple ajax api for testing my own javascript projects without too heavy setting process.
 There are no middlewarews or any authentication logic in current setup.

 ## License
-At the moment this can be used anyway you like.
+At the moment this can be used anyway you like except fot Faker.
+For usage of Faker you need to look its licensing policy in [fzaninotto/Faker](https://github.com/fzaninotto/Faker).